facebookarchive/Recipes-for-AutoPkg/README.md

 Versioning is accomplished with the custom processor by naively looking at the package name, which is fragile and dependent on the developers maintaining consistency with filenames.

 The "FBGitHubReleasesInfoProvider" is nearly identical to the [AutoPkg GitHubReleasesInfoProvider](https://github.com/autopkg/autopkg/blob/master/Code/autopkglib/GitHubReleasesInfoProvider.py) processor, but contains some additional logic to parse the correct version, since the developers have been listing the release version as "mosh-1.2.x".

+### SQLDeveloper

+[SQLDeveloper](http://www.oracle.com/technetwork/developer-tools/sql-developer/overview/index-097090.html) is an integrated development environment from Oracle that makes it easier to work with Oracle Databases and database applications.

+Unfortunately, the software is a native .app wrapped around a Java app, and the native .app version is static and does not change with updates.
+A custom versioning processor looks for a file inside the Java core that thankfully is updated with new builds when new versions are released.

 ### VMware Fusion (Mass Deploy)